pdakshesh35/ShortMCP/README.md

 stitched so only `video.mp4` remains.
 Scenes are stitched sequentially starting from 1.

 The server exposes tools that can be called from a compatible MCP client such as Claude Desktop.
-The server uses Server-Sent Events (SSE) so clients receive progress updates while long running operations execute.
+The server uses Server-Sent Events (SSE) with an extended keep-alive timeout so clients receive progress updates during long running operations without timing out.

 ## Docker